wiktordev/AppRTC-Kurento/readme.md

 This is a simple example project in nodejs and j2ee to demonstrate the compatibility of the [AppRTCDemo](https://github.com/njovy/AppRTCDemo) Android App with the [Kurento Media Server](http://www.kurento.org/).

-see for implementations in the named platform folder.
+See for implementations in the named platform folder.
+This version doesn't have a servlet for the Android Version and works together with a modified, pure websocket version of AppRTC for Android see:

+pure Websocket AppRTC for Android: https://github.com/inspiraluna/AppRTCDemo

 ###Documentation:
 -----------------